greenelab/meta-review/manuscript.md

 </video>
 **S1 Video: Editing a manuscript on GitHub.**
 This screen recording demonstrates how to propose edits to a Manubot manuscript via GitHub.
-In the video [@qJpcAhnQ], a contributor creates a [pull request](https://github.com/manubot/try-manubot/pull/2) to add a sentence to the try-manubot manuscript.
+In the video [@LaBVNb71], a contributor creates a [pull request](https://github.com/manubot/try-manubot/pull/2) to add a sentence to the try-manubot manuscript.
 The contributor then revises the proposed change to add a citation, after which it is accepted, merged, and automatically deployed.
 </p>